 But the mistake was an honest one, and it made the story even more interesting.
 It’s worth retelling on this Memorial Day because it’s a story about a memorial.

-In 1998, I received a letter from the mayor of a tiny village in France — Sauvagney, in a valley west of Dijon.
+In 1998, I received a letter from the mayor of a tiny village in France — Sauvagney, (photo above) in a valley east of Dijon.
 Two American soldiers had been killed during Sauvagney’s liberation in the late summer of 1944.
 The village wanted to erect a permanent memorial to the two men, one of whom, Pfc.
 John Kreiner, was from Baltimore.
 The mayor of Sauvagney, Henri Ducret, wanted my help in locating descendants.

 So I wrote a column about John Kreiner.
 He and a private from West Virginia had been killed by German machine gun fire as their company crossed a meadow in Sauvagney on Sept.
 9, 1944.
 The Baltimore Sun’s extensive archive did not have a story about Kreiner’s death — there were mounting casualties in Europe at the time, so it was understandable — but we had a photograph of him.
 The photo ran with my column on Sept.
 9, 1998 — 54 years to the day since his death.

 I received a phone call early on the day of publication.
 It was from a woman named Margaret.
 She said she was shocked by my column, and that it was wrong.
 She had been married to John Kreiner, and his photograph was the one that ran with my column.
 “But my John wasn’t killed in the war,” Margaret said.
 “My John came home and we had babies.”

 You can imagine that I was a little shocked by this.
 Had there been more than one John Kreiner from Baltimore in World War II?

 I spent the next day looking at records, and this is what I came up with:

 Nineteen men named Kreiner were among the 288,000 Marylanders who served in the armed forces during World War II.